1. Describing Appearance

 This answer uses examples you’ve already seen.
 Let’s do one more longer answer with original examples:

 - I’m going to tell you about a friend of mine, Sarah.
 She’s quite short and very slim, with light brown hair.
 She’s very pretty and she has a really nice smile.
 Sarah’s cheerful and fun to be around, and she’s also very straightforward: you know who she is right away and it’s easy to feel comfortable around her.
 I’ve known her for about twelve years now, since university.
 We get on well because we have a similar attitude to life and we always have lots to talk about.

 Okay, now it’s your turn!
 Make a longer answer to describe someone you know.
 Use the examples and language from this lesson to help you.

-If you want, you can post your answer in the video comments and we’ll give you feedback.
+If you want, you can post your answer describing people in English in the video comments and we’ll give you feedback.

 Get more vocabulary about people with this Oxford Online English lesson on describing appearance.